 The Beaverhead Range is covered on Pages 319-331 of the book.
 Please note that grizzly bears have been spotted in this range.
 All of the Beaverhead Range peaks covered by this website can be found at this link: Beaverhead Range Updates.

-The Beaverhead Mountains forms the Idaho/Montana border and the Continental Divide for nearly 200 miles, from Chief Joseph Pass and Montana-43, north of Salmon, to Monida Pass and I-15, north of Dubois.
-Many maps still call this range the Bitterroot Mountains.
-The Beaverhead crest is graced with pristine glacial cirques, massive limestone cliffs, knife-edged ridges and dozens of imposing summits.
+The Beaverhead Mountains form the Idaho/Montana border and the Continental Divide for nearly 200 miles, from Chief Joseph Pass and MT-43 (north of Salmon) to Monida Pass and I-15 (north of Dubois).
+Many maps still call this range the Bitterroot Range.
+The Beaverhead crest is graced with pristine glacial cirques, massive limestone cliffs, knife-edged ridges, and dozens of imposing summits.

 It has, for the most part, a single spine and only two significant subsidiary ridges.
 This crest stays above 8,000 feet for its entire length and is highlighted by two high, rugged segments: the northern section runs from Lost Trail Pass, north of Salmon to Italian Peak; the southern runs from Italian Peak eastward to Monida Pass.
 (See Livingston Douglas’ article below.)

 While the highest point in the range is found completely in Montana, many of the range’s peaks offer outstanding climbs.
 Freeman Peak, Eighteenmile Peak, and Italian Peak are my three favorites.
 There are many other challenging summits like the Red Conglomerate Peaks, Conical Top, Huhs Horn, and Scott Peak (the highest Idaho Beaverhead) to explore.